This post was updated on December 23, 2015.

 A very powerful feature we have here at Vidyard is the ability to create fully customizable Call To Actions (CTAs), which come in two varieties: Pop-out CTAs and Final CTAs.
 One very creative use of our final CTA functionality is to create a “Choose Your Own Adventure” style set of videos.
 In this case, the viewer watches an initial video, which ends with a final CTA containing several links.
 These link to more video players which, when clicked, cause the linked player to load in the same frame on the page.
 This new player can also have the same style of final CTA and link to even more players, thus creating the “adventure” style method of viewing several different videos.

-Setting up this style of final CTA is fairly straightforward; it requires some basic HTML knowledge and a server to host the final CTA HTML filesm (Vidyard doesn’t host the final CTA pages at this time.)
+Setting up this style of final CTA is fairly straightforward; it requires some basic HTML knowledge and a server to host the final CTA HTML files.

 First Step: Upload all the videos you wish to have as part of the “adventure” into their own, separate players.
 For each of these players, you will need the URL containing the fallback IFrame embed code for the next step.
-This embed code can be found here:
+This embed code can be found on the sharing page:

 From this embed code, you want the value of the src attribute, which should look something like this: